 There are many ways to stay connected to your loved ones while they are in the hospital.
-Click here to learn more about these options including our Virtual Visits program which provides patients with access to a tablet to make video calls with their friends and family.
+To learn more about these options, including our Virtual Visits program which provides patients with access to a tablet to make video calls with their friends and family, click here.

 Questions about Outpatient Visits

-My loved one has an outpatient appointment needs a wheelchair for their clinic visit.
-What should I do?
+My loved one who has an outpatient appointment needs a wheelchair for their clinic visit, what should I do?

 The staff in our front lobby can call a porter to take your loved on to his or her appointment safely and return them to the front entrance when their appointment is finished.
 There is no charge for this service.
 We ask that you make sure your loved one has your cell phone number so that we can call you when they are ready to be picked up again.
 If your loved one cannot manage safely without an essential family member (e.g. has confusion or dementia or is very frail), one loved one should accompany the patient.

-I am a family member or driver that needs to bring a patient to an appointment at Hotel Dieu, KGH or the Cancer Centre.
-Where can I go when I am not allowed to come in?
+I am a family member or driver that needs to bring a patient to an appointment at the Hotel Dieu site, the KGH site or the Cancer Centre, where can I go when I am not allowed to come in?

 Unfortunately, our temporary restrictions mean that you will need to wait outside of our hospital until the patient you have dropped off is ready to be picked up.
 Please make sure that you and the person you have dropped off have each other’s cell phone number or a pre-arranged time to meet again outside an entrance.

-- at the main entrance of Hotel Dieu Hospital (Brock St),
+- At the main entrance of the Hotel Dieu Hospital site (Brock Street)

-- at the main entrance of Kingston General Hospital i.e. the Davies entrance (Stuart St.) and
+- At the main entrance of the Kingston General Hospital site known as the Davies entrance (Stuart Street) and

-- at the Burr entrance of the Cancer Centre at KGH (King St.)
+- At the Burr entrance of the Cancer Centre at the KGH site (King Street)

 I have an appointment scheduled at the hospital but am nervous about COVID-19.
 Is it still safe for me to come to the hospital?